agorodinskaya/TeamTaskList-1/README.md

 Basic Taskplanner inspired by the to-do list created in [Vue.js](https://vuejsexamples.com/advanced-to-do-list-application-built-with-vue-js/).

-The app was created as part of [Generation Australia assignment](https://australia.generation.org/programs/become-a-web-developer/)
+The app was created as part of [Generation Australia](https://australia.generation.org/programs/become-a-web-developer/) final assessment.

 ## Technical description :

-#### Languages and frameworks :
+### Languages and frameworks :

 Task Planner is written with :